22 RTA 1377

 Agencies are participating in a joint effort led by Cook County to analyze fare integration.

-Metra and Pace are continuing to participate in the Fair Transit South Cook fare pilot.
+Metra and Pace are participated in the Fair Transit South Cook fare pilot, and Metra continues to participate in the new Access Pilot Program.

 RTA